nanochess/ecsbasic/README.md

 ## Cassette and printer support

-The LOAD, SAVE, and VERIFY statements are working in emulation.
+The LOAD, SAVE, and VERIFY statements are working in emulation and real hardware.
 Filenames are four characters (just to keep an small compatibility with the ECS tape format, and because the jzintv emulator can separate different files in the main directory)

 The LPRINT, and LLIST statements haven´t been verified yet in emulation, because jzintv has a bug.

-All five statements are yet to be tested in real hardware.
+LPRINT and LLIST are yet to be tested in real hardware.